Atheist feminism: Opposition to sexism within the atheist population

-Atheist feminism opposes sexism within the atheist population.
-For example, Victoria Bekiempis wrote in The Guardian:
+Feminist atheists have spoken of sexism within the atheist population.
+For example, as Victoria Bekiempis wrote in The Guardian in 2011:

 But other female atheists are blunt in their assessment of why the face of atheism doesn't necessarily reflect the gender makeup of its adherents.
 Annie Laurie Gaylor, who founded the Freedom From Religion Foundation with her mother, Anne Nicol Gaylor, in 1978, sums it up succinctly: "One word – sexism."
 Gaylor's husband, Dan Barker, who helms the organisation along with her, is usually the one invited to speaking engagements, despite her longer tenure as the organisation's leader and her numerous books on atheism.